Education Major RequirementsEarly Childhood-Middle Childhood Certification (Ages Birth-10)

 Certification in Music Education

-We offer three music education certifications: instrumental music, general music and choral music.
-Candidates are normally licensed in general music and either instrumental or choral music.
-Please refer to the music section for a complete description of the music education major.
+St. Norbert College offers three Music Education certifications: Instrumental Music, General Music and Choral Music.
+Candidates are normally licensed in General Music and either Instrumental or Choral Music.
+Please refer to the section of this catalog labeled Music for a complete description of the Music Education Major.

 A student must successfully complete a full-day, full-semester student teaching experience.
 Furthermore, a student must teach at each of the levels at which he or she will be certified to teach.
 The most common paradigm for each certification program is listed below.